 Is distance learning right for me?

-Online learning lends itself particularly well to graduate students who are working full- or part-time or have family demands.
+Online learning lends itself particularly well to graduate students who are working full- or part-time or have family demands, particularly if you pursue a self-paced masters degree format.
 Night school can take its toll on grad students, leaving them exhausted when it comes time to perform their tasks at work.
 Having to report to an actual classroom involves a great deal of scheduling on the part of the student.

 This is where online programs become the most beneficial.
 Online classes do not require students to learn in a classroom, which cuts down on travel costs and saves the students' time.
 However, it should be pointed out that online courses are time-consuming, often requiring a commitment of four to 15 hours per week, per course.
 But students are able to budget their time any way they choose and do not have to spend precious minutes (or hours) commuting to their classes.
 They also don't have to relocate to their dream school.
 They can live in Oregon and attend Columbia University.
 In addition, online degrees tend to cost less than traditional degrees, for the same reason that strictly online stores can sell items for less than brick-and-mortar stores: less overhead.